-Various papers have proposed solutions to the nonuniformity problem.
-Boczon and Wilson (2022) show that the UEFA mechanism is close to constrained-best.
-Guyon (2014) (see also Guyon (2015)) proposes three innovative solutions, each of which is transparent using only balls and bowls (with no multiple bowls) and very promising, and in one case was actually adopted by FIFA.
-However, these solutions have certain acknowledged limitations: their Suggestion 1 does not lead to a uniform draw; their Suggestion 2 is uniform but requires intractable preliminary computation to list all possible continental distributions; and their Suggestion 3 adds an additional "S-curve-type" constraint, which increases group balance but significantly decreases the number of admissible draws, so it produced a tractable transparent draw, which is uniform but only on a different (much smaller) draw set.
-Also, Klößner and Becker (2013) briefly postulate a possible Markov chain procedure (specifically an exclusive Gibbs sampler) for the UEFA Champions League draw.
+Various papers have proposed solutions to the non-uniformity problem.
+The paper [2] produces a sequential procedure which is closer to uniform than existing methods, but is still not completely uniform.
+The work [15] proposes three innovative solutions, each of which are truly transparent using only balls and bowls (with no multiple bowls) and very promising, but have certain acknowledged limitations: their Suggestion 1 does not lead to a uniform draw; their Suggestion 2 is uniform but requires intractable preliminary computation to list all possible continental distributions; and their Suggestion 3 adds an additional "S-curve-type" constraint which increases group balance but significantly decreases the number of admissible draws, so it produced a tractable transparent draw which is uniform but only on a different (much smaller) draw set.
+Also, the paper [24] briefly postulates a possible Markov chain procedure (specifically an exclusive Gibbs sampler) for the UEFA Champions League draw.
 However, none of these methods respect the desired sequential nature of the draw in a practically feasible way while also achieving perfect uniformity over all draws satisfying the specified FIFA constraints, which is our goal here.

 1.3.
-Summary of Main Contributions and Structure of Paper
+Summary of main contributions and structure of paper

-Our main contributions in this article are as follows:
+Our main contributions in this paper are

 - 1. We explicitly calculate biases inherent in the 2022 FIFA World Cup draw procedure. - 2.
 We propose three practically implementable solutions to completely remove bias.
-All of these methods could potentially be used by FIFA (and other sporting bodies) for improved future draws, no matter what (hard) constraints are imposed, since they involve considering different potential draws and then checking to see whether or not they are valid. - 3.
+All of these methods could potentially be used by FIFA (and other sporting bodies) for improved future draws, no matter what constraints are imposed. - 3.
 We give prototype software to illustrate our solutions. - 4.
 We provide a user's guide to sporting bodies to suggest how these solutions could be implemented in ways which are fairly similar to current procedures.

-In Section 2, we investigate the extent of the bias in the 2022 FIFA draw, comparing a simulation of the FIFA draw mechanism with uniform draws, which are achieved by rejection sampling.
-In Section 3, we attempt to demystify this bias created by the FIFA mechanism via a simplified example and investigate how multiple-ball procedures could potentially be utilized to circumvent the problem.
-The next three sections are devoted to our solutions: Section 4 describes the Metropolis (swap) solution; Section 5 introduces our multiple-ball solution, while a multiple-rejection solution is provided in Section 6.
-Section 7 provides informal, nontechnical descriptions of our two most practical methods.
+In Section 2 we investigate the extent of the bias in the 2022 FIFA draw, comparing a simulation of the FIFA draw mechanism with uniform draws which are achieved by rejection sampling.
+In Section 3, we attempt to demystify this bias created by the FIFA mechanism via a simplified example and investigate how multiple ball procedures could potentially be utilised to circumvent the problem.
+The next three sections are devoted to our solutions: Section 4 describes the Metropolis (swap) solution; Section 5 introduces our multiple ball solution, while a multiple rejection solution is provided in Section 6.
+Section 7 provides informal, non-technical descriptions of our two most practical methods.
 We conclude with a discussion of various related issues in Section 8.